Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Theory

 \section{Theory}

-Let $\mB_l$ denote the produced local field after phase unwrapping and background field removal, and $\phi_e$ denote the corresponding phase at an echo time $t_e$.
+Let $\mB_l$ denote the produced local field after phase unwrapping and background field removal, and $\boldsymbol\phi_e$ denote the corresponding phase at an echo time $t_e$.
 We have

-where $\gamma$ is gyromagnetic ratio, $\phi_0$ is the initial phase offset that depends on the coil-sensitivity, $B_0$ is the main magnetic field, $\mF$ is the Fourier transform, $\mD$ is the dipole kernel in the frequency domain, $\boldsymbol\chi$ is the magnetic susceptibility, $\widetilde{\vu}$ is the noise, and $\mA_e$ is the resulting operator that maps $\boldsymbol\chi$ to $\boldsymbol\phi_e$.
-The initial phase $\phi_0$ can be estimated from multi-echo phase images by solving a nonlinear least-squares fitting problem \cite{NonlinearMEDI:Liu:2013}.
+where $\gamma$ is the gyromagnetic ratio, $\boldsymbol\phi_0$ is the initial phase offset that depends on the coil-sensitivity, $B_0$ is the main magnetic field, $\mF$ is the Fourier transform matrix, $\mD$ is the dipole kernel in the frequency domain, $\boldsymbol\chi$ is the magnetic susceptibility, $\widetilde{\vu}$ is the noise, and $\mA_e$ is the (combined) resulting operator applied on $\boldsymbol\chi$.
+The initial phase $\boldsymbol\phi_0$ can be estimated from the multi-echo phase images by solving a nonlinear least-squares fitting problem \cite{NonlinearMEDI:Liu:2013}.
 In particular, the ill-posed dipole kernel $\mD$ is given by